 It is essential to change a baby’s diaper as frequently as needed; this keeps their sensitive skin free from infections.
 A baby can use about 6-7000 disposable diapers for the first two and half years of life.
 The baby will need fewer diapers as they master potty training.
 For most people, cost and convenience influence the choice of the diaper, but we must consider the environmental impacts as well.

-Because you only use them once, disposable diapers appear to cost a lot more than cloth diapers, at about 25 to 30 cents per piece.
+Because you only use them once, disposable diapers appear to cost much more than cloth diapers, at about 25 to 30 cents per piece.
 Still, about 95% of families choose it majorly because of its ease of use.
 Wearing disposable diapers does not require any maintenance or special preparations.
 Parents can just buy a pack at any grocery store, and their kids are ready to go.
 Even better, dirty diapers go in the trash with little fuss.

 Diaper manufacturers use synthetic materials which consume nonrenewable natural resources.
-Furthermore, the use of potentially harmful chemicals may have serious health impacts.
+Furthermore, the use of potentially harmful chemicals may have severe health impacts.
 We found a published study that shows that disposable diapers contain higher phthalate content than commercial plastic products1.
 Some of the plastic materials used release volatile organic compounds, which present a risk to children who use them.

 However, they require a lot of deep cleaning, therefore, accumulate not insignificant laundry costs.
 There’s the cost of water for washing, detergent, and electricity.
 You should consider all those before you decide which option is cheaper.
 Using cloth diapers may also save you multiple trips to the store for replacements yet requires extra loads of washing and energy for maintenance.